SamS709/ned_project/README.md

 <div>
 <p>As a student at Les Nancy Mines, my first-year project was the development of a scientific mediation showroom.</p>

 <p>The aim is to spark interest in artificial intelligence and robotics among young people.
-The goal is to spark interest in artificial intelligence and robotics among young people.
 To achieve this, I decided to create a workshop where visitors can play tic-tac-toe and Connect 4 against a robot arm.</p>

 <p>Furthermore, it is a very comprehensive project which allows us to understand many concepts essential to the world of tomorrow.</p>
 </div>